← Back

 Ko van den Bosch

-A modern version of Shakespeare's "Romeo and Juliet" became a theatre hit.
+A modern version of Shakespeare's 'Romeo and Juliet' became a theater hit at Theater Bellevue

 1999